Course Catalog 2026-2027

 405-0 Mapping the Discipline

-405-0 Digital History
+405-0 Public History

-405-0 Global Histories of Science
+405-0 Global Cities

 405-0 Revolution

-410-1 US Field Seminar
+410-1 US Field Seminar: Colonial through Early Republic

 This course is designed to introduce the major historical and historiographical issues that have dominated the field of early American history.
-Focusing on the period up to the Early Republic, we will explore conflicting interpretations of significant historical questions, as well as changing views on the nature of historical knowledge and the purpose of history.
+Focusing on the colonial period up to the Early Republic, we will explore conflicting interpretations of significant historical questions, as well as changing views on the nature of historical knowledge and the purpose of history.

-410-3 US Field Seminar
+410-3 US Field Seminar: 1900 on

 Combining classics and the best new work in the field, this seminar explores the evolution of historical scholarship on The United States Since 1900, samples its variety, and seeks to identify future research trajectories.
 Along the way, it teaches graduate students to read quickly but carefully, to identify and evaluate arguments, to recognize and appreciate methodological and interpretive differences, and to locate their own preferences and place in the field.
 In sum, the course provides the foundation for future research, success on field exams, and a professional career.